wasimwu01-a11y/Kidify-daily-video-pipeline/README.md

 Every day (via GitHub Actions cron), the pipeline runs four steps in order:

 1. **`generate_script.py`** — Claude writes a scene-by-scene script,
-   alternating between the two proven Kidify formats: guessing/reveal games and original brainrot-style character skits.
+   rotating across five formats: guessing/reveal games, brainrot-style character skits, original superhero stories, original cartoon adventures, and vehicle-vs-obstacle.
+Two of these formats (guessing/reveal, vehicle-vs-obstacle) are marked as "image" type;
+   the other three ("video" type) need custom AI-generated characters.
+2. **`generate_visuals.py`** — For "video" type scripts, sends each
-2. **`generate_clips.py`** — Each scene's visual description is sent to Wan 2.6 (via fal.ai), which generates a real moving video clip (not a static image) for that scene.
+   scene to Wan 2.6 (via fal.ai) for a real moving AI-generated clip.
+   For "image" type scripts, searches Pexels (free) for a matching stock photo instead - no AI generation cost for these formats.
-3. **`assemble_video.py`** — JSON2Video stitches the clips together,
+3. **`assemble_video.py`** — JSON2Video stitches everything together:
-   adds voiceover narration, burned-in captions, background music, and renders the final vertical short.
+   video clips play as-is; images get a slow pan/zoom (Ken Burns) effect so they don't feel static.
+Adds voiceover narration and burned-in captions, renders the final vertical short.
 4. **`upload_youtube.py`** — Uploads the finished video to the Kid-ify channel as a public Short, marked as made-for-kids.

 ## Required secrets (already set in this repo)

 - `ANTHROPIC_API_KEY`
-- `FAL_API_KEY`
+- `FAL_API_KEY` (used only for the 3 AI-video formats)
+- `PEXELS_API_KEY` (free - used only for the 2 stock-image formats)
 - `JSON2VIDEO_API_KEY`
 - `YOUTUBE_CLIENT_ID`
 - `YOUTUBE_CLIENT_SECRET`